 Procurement deals with acquiring supplies; supply chain management encompasses all that and more

-Procurement can be seen as a microcosm within the wider macrocosm that is supply chain management.
+Procurement can be seen as a microcosm within the wider macrocosm, supply chain management.

 As it stands, procurement exists as a branch of supply chain management since it assists in getting the inputs that get processed into finished products.